Atlanta’s Housing Problem: How to Help & Get Help

 A truthtelling billboard on Interstate 285 in Atlanta, GA

 Safe, affordable housing is a fundamentally feminist issue and, without a doubt, a fundamental human right.
-Yet so often access to safe and affordable housing is a struggle for many of our most vulnerable communities.
+Yet so often, access to secure and affordable housing is a struggle for many of our most vulnerable communities.
+Navigating the legal and financial complexities of property transactions can be daunting, but a qualified conveyancer plays a crucial role in ensuring the process is smooth and transparent.
+By offering expert guidance, a conveyancer can help individuals secure the housing they deserve, making home ownership more accessible and fair for all.

 So many of us have been personally affected by the issue of safe, stable, and affordable housing.
 My fellow CF, Crunkadelic, grew up in Section 8 her whole life up until college and knew it to be a lifesaver for her family.
 When her mother was making 10, maybe $11000 per year working fulltime as a nursing assistant or in retail, having reduced housing options was the difference between having the lights on and food in the fridge and going without.
 Her story is far from singular.